Alejogb1/job-board/blog-data/837-exclamat-on-po-nts-codehs-problem.md

 And here's my one joke for the entire answer Why don’t scientists trust atoms Because they make up everything I had to I'm sorry I'll show myself out

-Okay back to seriousness though If you’re still stuck paste the exact code you’ve written and the exact error message you're getting.
+ back to seriousness though If you’re still stuck paste the exact code you’ve written and the exact error message you're getting.
 Trust me we've all been there debugging simple stuff for hours you have a lot of company don’t think you are the only one and that's how you learn.
 Good luck you’ve got this just keep testing different things and try all methods i showed you.
 You'll solve it!